 Siam Area Bangkok Hotels

 The Siam Area has more restaurants in the malls and hotels than it does street food vendors, but you can easily jump on the BTS in search of local street food.
-There are plenty of hotel choices from 5-star luxury at modern and affordable hostels like Lub’d.
+There are plenty of hotel choices, from 5-star luxury to modern and affordable hostels like Lub’d.
 The biggest thing to do in the area is go shopping, rooftop bars, eat, or

-Cons: You don’t always feel like you’re in Bangkok, it’s very glitzy & glamour.
+Cons: You don’t always feel like you’re in Bangkok.
+It’s very glitzy & glamorous.

 Things To Do Near In Siam Area